 Da Nang, central Vietnam’s biggest city, lies on the central coast of Vietnam, considered to be the most livable city in Vietnam.
 Han river runs through the centre, necessitating a number of bridges that connect the city to the white sand beaches.
 One of them, shaped like a dragon and illuminated by thousands of lights, changes colour at night and blows fire from its “mouth” in a spectacular weekly display.
 The city is a growing, bustling city with a lot going on.
-Check out our suggested Danang Itinerary 3 Days and useful tips to make your trip more awesome.
+Check out our suggested Danang Itinerary 3 Days and what to do in Danang to make your trip more awesome.

 -10h: Airport Pickup at Danang International Airport.

 -11h: Have lunch with Danang Signature: Banh Trang Thi Heo and Quang Noodles

 -15h: Visit Non Nuoc and Marble Mountain, explore the beauty of misterious caves, visit hundreds- year-old Linh Ung and Tam Thai Temple.